Hugo Grotius, the Portuguese, and Free Trade in the East Indies

 This book considers the background to the treaties then content and significances, and what Grotius actually knew about Southeast Asian politics and Portuguese institutions of trade and diplomacy when he wrote them.
 Grotius' work on the freedom of the sea was a cornerstone in his enduring reputation as one of the founders of modern international law.
 The present book provides a valuable resource for historians of Southeast Asia and for students of international relations, political theory, maritime history and public law.

-Peter Borschberg is based in the Department of History at the National University of Singapore.
-He is also an Associate Fellow at the Nalanda-Sriwijaya Centre, Institute of Southeast Asian Studies (ISEAS) and a Guest Professor in Modern History at the University of Greifswald.
-He is also the author of The Singapore and Melaka Straits: Violence, Security and Diplomacy in the 17th Century, The Memoirs and Memorials of Jacques de Coutre: Security, Trade and Society in 16th- and 17th-century Southeast Asia, Jacques de Coutre's Singapore and Johor 1594-c.
+Peter Borschberg is a Fellow of the Royal Historical Society and teaches history at the National University of Singapore.
+He is a also a Visiting Professor at the Asia-Europe Institute at the University of Malaya as well as a Guest Professor in Modern History at the University of Greifswald.
+He has authored The Singapore and Melaka Straits: Violence, Security and Diplomacy in the 17th Century, The Memoirs and Memorials of Jacques de Coutre: Security, Trade and Society in 16th- and 17th-century Southeast Asia, Jacques de Coutre's Singapore and Johor 1594-c.
 1625 and Journal, Memorials and Letters of Cornelis Matelieff de Jonge: Security, Diplomacy and Commerce in 17th-century Southeast Asia.

 "...Borschberg has written for us an amazingly careful and well-documented book that belongs in the library of anyone interested in the Age of Exploration and its implications, in this case in one key individual whose ideas grew out of it and have influenced us ever since: Hugo Grotius." - Paul D. Buell